 If you have recently updated antivirus scanners or special removal tools you can remove malware from your PC.
-Windows Virtual Security Removal Tool from Security Stronghold is an easy-to-use way of removal.
-This program comes with True Sword antispyware scanner that removes not only spyware but any malicious program found on your computer system.
+Windows Virtual Security Removal Tool is an easy-to-use way of removal.
+Free scanner helps to remove any malicious program found on your computer.
 Both of these tools help to remove Windows Virtual Security and keep your system clean.
 Tech support and money back guaranty are included with this offer.

 How to manually remove Windows Virtual Security